ShipHawk/shiphawk-ruby/README.md

 That's it.
 Now you have complete access to the ShipHawk API.
 Well...almost.
 First you need to authorize the Ruby client.

 #### Step 1:  Authorize your Client.
-type
+copy and paste the the lines into your console.
+Be sure to use the api_key you were provided with.
 ```
 ShipHawk::Client::api_key = 'YOUR_API_KEY'
 ```
-Don't have Api Key? *( contact alex.hawkins@shiphawk.com for more information about obtaining one )*
+Don't have an Api Key? *( contact alex.hawkins@shiphawk.com for more information about obtaining one )*

 #### Step 2:  Set the Origin and Destination Address

-Note: Address and Parcel creation via our Ruby Client with the release of V4.
+**Note**: Address and Parcel creation via our Ruby Client will be available with the release of V4.
 For now, let's just create an Address using our search endpoint.

 ```ruby
 origin_address      = ShipHawk::Api::Addresses.search(q: '90120').first
 destination_address = ShipHawk::Api::Addresses.search(q: '94539').first
 ```
-#### Step 3:  Create the Item we're Shipping
+#### Step 3:  Create the Items we're Shipping

-First create a container for storing all the items you create.
-We'll call it our items_cart and set it equal to an empty array.
+First create a container for storing all your items.
+We'll call this our items_cart and set it equal to an empty array like so:

 ```ruby
 items_cart = [];
 ```

 Let's assume the item we're shipping is unpacked.
-Now we'll query the ShipHawk database to find our unpacked item.
+Now we'll query ShipHawk's product database find our unpacked item.

 ```ruby
 all_sofas = ShipHawk::Api::Items.search(:q => 'sofa')
 all_rings = ShipHawk::Api::Items.search(:q => 'ring')
 ```

 For the sake of simplicity, we're only going to deal with 1 item here.
-And we're going to select the first item that is returned.
+And we're going to select the first item that is returned and save it to variable called sofa.

 ```ruby
 sofa = all_sofas.first